langflow-ai/langflow/docs/docs/Integrations/Notion/integrations-notion.md

 - **List Pages**: Queries a Notion database with filtering and sorting options.
 - **Page Content Viewer**: Retrieves the content of a Notion page as plain text.

-Each of these components outputs both "Data" and "Tool":
+Each of these components output both "Data" and "Tool":
 - The "Data" output can be used directly in your Langflow for further processing or display.
 - The "Tool" output can be utilized in Langflow Agents, allowing them to interact with Notion programmatically.